vuejs/docs/src/guide/extras/reactivity-in-depth.md

 <SpreadSheet />

 Here cell A2 is defined via a formula of `= A0 + A1` (you can click on A2 to view or edit the formula), so the spreadsheet gives us 3.
 No surprises there.
-But if you update A0 or A1, you'll notice that A2 automagically updates too.
+But if you update A0 or A1, you'll notice that A2 automatically updates too.

 JavaScript doesn’t usually work like this.
 If we were to write something comparable in JavaScript: